Religious Studies 111

 Note(s): This course has been approved for Core Curriculum credit in Humanities.

-Detailed Description of the Content of the Course
+2. Detailed Description of Course

 This course introduces students to the academic study of religion.
 While this course is taught by several different instructors who may use a variety of approaches to achieve this goal, it will be developed thematically and emphasize the cross-cultural study of religion.
 Students will learn about recurrent forms, such as, myth, ritual and symbol that are part of a variety of religions.
 They will explore significant issues, such as the nature of the divine, good and evil, and the problem of suffering.
 Students will also learn about significant theories, such as those of Freud, Eliade, Geertz, and Turner.
 They will learn to distinguish the academic study of religion, a scholarly investigation of a universal type of human behavior, from personal belief and theology.

-Detailed Description of Conduct of Course
+3. Detailed Description of Conduct of Course

-- Lecture and discussion led by the instructor
+1) Lecture and discussion led by instructor

-- Small-group discussion
+2) Small-group discussion

-- In-class formal or informal debates
+3) In-class formal and informal debates

-- Individual or group oral presentations
+4) Individual and group oral presentations

-- Informal in-class and out-of-class writing assignments
+5) Informal in-class and out-of-class writing assignments

-- Individual and collaborative research activities involving
+7) Individual and collaborative research activities involving library and Internet searches

-- Written and oral analyses of texts
+8) Written and oral analysis of texts

-- Written summaries/evaluations of out-of-class events
+9) Written summaries/evaluations of out-of-class events

 10)Videos, slides, and multimedia presentations

-Goals and Objectives of the Course
+4. Goals and Objectives of the Course

 Students should be able to: